greghendershott/wffi/README.md

 The `Response` section is optional:

    - **Client**: The response template may be omitted if this is to be used solely for an FFI for a client.
-Because an FFI will probably just put the response status and _all_ the response headers in a dictionary.
+An FFI probably won't use a template; instead just putting the response status and _all_ the response headers in a dictionary.
 Plus much of the interesting stuff is in the response entity (body), and it is beyond the scope of this to try to parameterize formats varying from JSON to XML to whatever.
-Even so, it may be may be helpful to include the section for documentation value, at least if the response includes special headers.
+Even so, it may be may be helpful to include the section for documentation value, if say the response uses special headers.

-   - **Server**: If this is to be used when implementing a server, the `Response` section should be mandatory.
+   - **Server**: If this is to be used when implementing/documenting your own service, provide a `Response` section.
 It's helpful documentation.
-Plus a server framework might use the response template to assist preparing the HTTP response.
-Doing so is good because your documentation and actual behavior stay in sync.
+Plus a server framework can use the response template to prepare the HTTP response.
+Doing so syncs your documentation and actual behavior.

 ## HTTP message templates